saltedlolly/digibyte-seeder/README.md

 -?, --help      Show this text
 ```

-To make it easy to check on it, open a tmux session in which to run your DigiByte Seeder:
+To make it easy to check on it in future, open a tmux session in which to run your DigiByte Seeder:

 $ ```tmux new -s dgbseeder```